krbuettner/covid19_search_engine_prototype/README.md

 * Python packages: Whoosh, Tkinter
 * Retrieval models: Boolean, query likelihood with Dirichlet smoothing

-Project completed as part of Dr. Daqing He's Information Retreival and Storage course at the University of Pittsburgh
+Project completed as part of Dr. Daqing He's Information Retreival and Storage course at the University of Pittsburgh.
+Indexing code was built on code created during that course.